 Ms. LEUNG Pui Ki, being a professional corporate service provider, was appointed as the company secretary of the Company ("Company Secretary") on 19 February 2016.
 Ms. RUAYRUNGRUANG Woraphanit, who was the executive Director and subsequently re-designated as a non-executive Director and resigned as the Chairman and the CEO on 8 July 2022, is the person whom Ms. LEUNG can contact for the purpose of the CG Code of the Listing Rules.
-During the year ended 31 March 2021, Ms. LEUNG complied with rule 3.29 of the Listing Rules by taking no less than 15 hours of relevant professional training.
 Ms. LEUNG resigned as the Company Secretary with effect from 1 March 2022 and Ms. FUNG Mei Ling was appointed as the Company Secretary with effect from 1 March 2022.
-Ms. FUNG, has been working with BPO Global Services Limited which amalgamated with Acclime Corporate Services Limited.
+Ms. FUNG has been working with BPO Global Services Limited which amalgamated with Acclime Corporate Services Limited.
 Its primary corporate contact person at the Company is Mr. LAI Yi-Chun (also known as Robert LAI), the Chairman and the CEO.